Collins87mbathi/collins-mbathi.me/_posts/Building a Dating App with MERN.md

 app.listen(port, () => console.log(`Listening on localhost: ${port}`))
 ```

-####Database User and Network Access
+#### Database User and Network Access
-In MongoDB, you need to create a database user and provide network access.
+You must create a database user and grant network access in MongoDB.

 ![database](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/lur5pkoovw14m309u6d8.PNG)

-####MongoDB Schema and Routes
+#### MongoDB Schema and Routes

-MongoDB stores data in a JSON format instead of the regular table structure found in a
-traditional database like Oracle.
-You create the schema file required by MongoDB.
-It tells
-you how fields are stored in MongoDB.
+MongoDB stores data in JSON format rather than the traditional table structure found in traditional databases such as Oracle.
+You create the schema file that MongoDB requires.
+It describes how fields in MongoDB are stored.

-Here, cards are considered a collection name, and you store a value like cardSchema in
-the database.
-It consists of an object with a name and imgUrl keys.
-These are the names
-that you use in MongoDB.
-Create a Cards.js file and put the following content in it.
+Cards are regarded as a collection name in this context, and a value such as cardSchema is stored in the database.
+It consists of a named object and imgUrl keys.
+These are the names used in MongoDB.
+Make a Cards.js file with the following content.

 ![database1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/raedhxjb2fnbsu3g2vwv.PNG)